kaminocode/body2body/README.md

 Put the above file inside the folder named 'model'(not models).

-- Pretrained model for HD will be made available soon.
+- Pretrained model for HD video will be made available soon.